urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/krivera.static-occupancy.md

 # recreate 'clean' data for plotting later
 forest_real <- c(0, 0.5)

-# Create a prediction dataframe and make sure to use the same covariate names as included in the occupancy model
+# Create a prediction data.frame and make sure to use the same covariate names as included in the occupancy model
 dat_plot <- data.frame(
   forest_scale = seq(forest_real[1], forest_real[2], length.out = 400),
   water_scale = 0 # zero because water has been scaled/centered